cyberbotics/webots-doc/reference/supervisor.md

 > **Note**:
-If a `wb_supervisor_field_set_*()` operation was executed just before a corresponding `wb_supervisor_field_get_*()` operation, in the same time step, the controller library will not send to the query to Webots, but answer directly with the value that has just been set before.
+If a `wb_supervisor_field_set_*()` operation was executed just before a corresponding `wb_supervisor_field_get_*()` operation, in the same time step, the controller library will not send the query to Webots, but answer directly with the value that has just been set before.

 ---